miallo/website/content/nuggits/002-dangerous-git.md

 }
 ---

+> _Disclaimer:_ Don't understand me wrong: git is amazing and can do lots of _very_ nice things.
+I really like it.
+Well… Most of it.
+The safety aspect of some of its features on the other hand is a bit iffy…

 Git can automate lots of things and run code for you on many of the actions.
 That can be very useful to automate e.g. for automatically formatting code before commiting.
 But if it executed code automatically - could a malicious